jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

 There are a few issues in existing promotion data integration component

-The issues This enhancement design addresses several issues in the existing Promotion data integration component in DWS.
+This enhancement design addresses several issues in the existing Promotion data integration component in DWS.
 The Technical Debts (issues) are described in the following.

 ### TechnicalDebt-1: manual process to add or change dimensional data in DWS